Vladimir Vujović (footballer, born 1982): International career

 Vujović made his debut for Montenegro in his country's first ever competitive match on 24 March 2007, a friendly against Hungary in Podgorica.
 He has earned a total of 3 caps, scoring no goals.
 His final international was a June 2007 Kirin Cup match against Colombia.

 Managerial career

+PSIM

 On 16 January 2019, one month after his retirement as a football player, Vladimir was appointed as head coach of Bogor FC in Liga 2, and after two months he leave Bogor with all 22 players to club PSIM Yogyakarta based on mutual consent.
 He resigned as a coach of PSIM on 9 July 2019.

+Salam Zgharta

 On 1 June 2021, Vujović signed a one-year deal as head coach of Lebanese Second Division club Salam Zgharta.
 He helped them again promotion to the Lebanese Premier League.